One of my favorite axioms of leadership is this:

 - What specifically might that do to improve our effectiveness as an organization?
 What conflicts might it resolve?

-- What would happen if our entire organization were united around a common vision?
+- What would happen if our entire organization was united around a common vision?

 - What would happen if we truly focused on achieving a few major priorities?